electron/electron/docs/api/web-contents.md

   * `titleText` String - Title or alt text of the selection that the context was invoked on.
   * `misspelledWord` String - The misspelled word under the cursor, if any.
+  * `dictionarySuggestions` String[] - An array of suggested words to show the user to replace the `misspelledWord`.
+Only available if there is a misspelled word and spellchecker is enabled.
   * `frameCharset` String - The character encoding of the frame on which the menu was invoked.
   * `inputFieldType` String - If the context menu was invoked on an input